PathwayCommons/cpath2/README.md

  - etc...

 Re-pack/rename the data, i.e., make uniprot_human.zip, chebi.zip, etc.
-Filenames must be the corresponding metadata identifier, as in metadata.conf; only ZIP archive (can contain multiple files) is currently supported by cPath2 data importer (not .zip or no extension means the data will be read as is).
+Filenames must be the corresponding metadata identifier, as in metadata.json; only ZIP archive (can contain multiple files) is currently supported by cPath2 data importer (not .zip or no extension means the data will be read as is).